mnahmad/links_2_tutorials/all_contents/django/django.md

 - [Django admin site and ModelAdmin](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/)
 - [Django jazzmin (Jazzy Admin)](https://github.com/farridav/django-jazzmin) a new template for Django Admin

+- [Customize the Django Admin With Python](https://realpython.com/customize-django-admin-python/), this shows how to make modification to the admin section of your application (like instead of one column in admin module of your app, show 2 or 3 column or sort them etc.).

 ## Interesting Django apps